Are you thinking of setting up a blog? But not sure how to make money from it? You've come to the right place.

 You can join the 14-day free trial (no credit card required) here - Sellfy.

 Travel bloggers can build galleries in their blogs to put up the images captured during their adventures.
-They only need a little tweaking photo editing apps, then post them for sale.
+They only need a little tweaking with photo editing apps, or a photo editing website like Picsart, to enhance their images before posting them for sale..

 Jessie (Jessie on a Journey), a full-time travel blogger, doubles up as a blog coach and teaches content creators the steps to build successful businesses via podcasts.